Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Close-up of inhomogeneous mixing: blobs/voids in turbulence

 The net total turbulence spreading flux $\langle {\tilde{v}}_{r}{\tilde{n}}^{2} \rangle/2$ is taken as the sum of positive and negative components, and the weak, moderate, and strong spreading flux cases are shown in Figure~\ref{fig:TL02}(a).
 The distribution function of turbulence spreading flux is almost symmetric for the weak spreading case (red diamonds).
 The distribution function becomes more strongly asymmetric (green crosses and blue inverted triangles) for the stronger net outward spreading flux cases.
-As shown in Figure~\ref{fig:TL02}(b), while the contribution by the negative high-amplitude density fluctuations to the net flux decreases, the contribution by the positive high-amplitude density fluctuations increases, which is especially true for contributions with absolute amplitudes higher than $2\sigma(\tilde{n})$.
-The outward turbulence spreading is caused by the blobs-dominant events with $\tilde{n} \geq 2\sigma(\tilde{n})$, and the inward spreading is caused by the holes-dominant events with $\tilde{n} \leq - 2\sigma(\tilde{n})$.
-The blob-void asymmetry emerges as crucial to turbulence spreading.
+As shown in Figure~\ref{fig:TL02}(b), while the contribution by the negative high-amplitude density fluctuations to the net flux decreases, the contribution by the positive high-amplitude density fluctuations increases, which is especially true for contributions with absolute amplitudes higher than $2\sigma_{\tilde{n}}$.
+The outward turbulence spreading is caused by the blobs-dominant events with $\tilde{n} \geq 2\sigma_{\tilde{n}}$, and the inward spreading is caused by the holes-dominant events with $\tilde{n} \leq - 2\sigma_{\tilde{n}}$.
+This blob-void asymmetry emerges as crucial to turbulence spreading.

-The result above highlights the importance of blobs/voids convective structures in conveying the spreading of turbulence in the edge plasmas, and brings about a challenge to diffusive models of turbulence spreading in the form of Fick's law as often assumed and long used~\cite{long2024_structures, HahmJKPS2018}.
-Correlatively, experimental observations using electron cyclotron emission (ECE) diagnostic on tokamak plasmas indicate that non-diffusive avalanche-like transport events, composed of temperature voids and temperature blobs propagating inwards and outwards, respectively, prevail in the electron heat transport channel in core plasmas~\cite{PolitzerPRL2000, PanNF2015, Choi:2019wy, KinSR2023}.
+The result above highlights the importance of blob/void convective structures in conveying the spreading of turbulence in the edge plasmas, and brings about a challenge to diffusive models of turbulence spreading in the form of Fick's law as often assumed and long used \cite{long2024_structures, HahmJKPS2018}.
+Also, turbulence spreading is closely related to avalanche transport \cite{HahmJKPS2018} in core plasmas.
+The mechanism of turbulence spreading described above is expected to be critical in understanding the avalanche transport phenomena observed in core plasmas \cite{PolitzerPRL2000, PanNF2015, Choi:2019wy, KinSR2023, hongNF2026} as well.